EveVengerov/turtlebot3_trajectory_tracking_ws/README.md

 # TurtleBot3 Trajectory Tracker

 This package provides trajectory generation and publishing capabilities for TurtleBot3 robots with support for both basic trajectory tracking and obstacle avoidance.
+Check out HistogramWindowObstacleAvoidance_README.md for implementation details of the obstacle avoidance algorithm.

 ## Demo